raoul2000/yii2-workflow/guide/about-workflows.md

 some make corrections and layout work (they know CSS), and there is of course a chief editors who is responsible for publication.

-If we want to be able to handle posts in our new publishing system, we must think of a more elaborated workflow that will fit this new organisation.
+If we want to be able to handle posts in our new publishing system, we must think of a more elaborated workflow that will fit this new organization.
 First of all, let's list possible post statuses :

 - **draft** : a post is always created as draft.
 This is the *initial status* of all posts
 - **correction** : the post is being corrected and layout improvements may also be added